auth0-samples/auth0-jquery-samples/README.md

-# auth0-jquery-samples

-Auth0 Jquery examples
+# Auth0 Jquery Samples

-The example from the repo https://github.com/auth0/auth0-jquery needs to be moved to this one

-Please remember to use the same structure as https://github.com/auth0-samples/auth0-angularjs-sample
+Repository for the Jquery examples.
+You can read a quickstart guide for these samples [here](https://auth0.com/docs/quickstart/spa/jquery).